gyamada619/chocoserver/README.md

 # Chocoserver
-A basic Terraform module to spin up an EC2 instance used for Chocolately.Server.
+This Terraform module creates a server with the recommended specs for Chocolately.Server.

 ### Terraform Usage